-The Scheme's assets are allocated to a Liability Driven Investment (LDI) portfolio (30% of assets) and a Growth portfolio (70%).
+The Scheme's assets are allocated to a Matching portfolio (87.5% of assets, consisting of LDI and Synthetic Credit) and a Growth portfolio (12.5%).

-The LDI portfolio is targeting a hedge ratio of 95% of the Scheme's interest rate and inflation risk, as defined on a self-sufficiency basis, designed by Legal & General Investment Management (using cashflows provided by the Scheme Actuary).
-The Growth portfolio invests across a range of asset classes, with the objective of achieving a return in excess of cash + 3.0% pa.
+The LDI portfolio is targeting a hedge ratio of 95% of the Scheme's interest rate and inflation liability risk, as defined on a self-sufficiency basis, using cashflows provided by the Scheme Actuary.
+The Growth portfolio invests across a range of credit investments along with an Equity Derivative Overlay Strategy, with the objective of achieving a return in excess of gilts + 4.0% p.a.